Ph.D. in History, Ohio State University, 2011

 Certificate in Mandarin Chinese, Fudan University, 2007

 B.A. in History and Individualized Major in Global Governance, Indiana University, 2005

 I have served as the Assistant Director of Study Abroad since June 2016, although I started at Kansas State University in August 2012 when I became the office's Curriculum Integration Advisor.
-In Fall 2014, I also became the Faculty-Led Programs Coordinator and taught LEAD 502 - Global Citizenship, a course that explores the ethical dimensions of intercultural experiences.
+In Fall 2014, I also became the Faculty-Led Programs Coordinator and started teaching LEAD 502 - Global Citizenship, a course that explores the ethical dimensions of intercultural experiences.
 The course is now part of the Not All Those Who Wander Are Lost CAT Community, a first-year experience program that last year included a study tour to Hong Kong and in Spring 2017 will travel to Paris.
 Before moving to Kansas, I was an adjunct lecturer in history at Ohio State University, where I also received my M.A. and Ph.D. in U.S. international history; and attended Indiana University, where I earned my B.A. in history and global governance.
 I served as an intern in Parliament of Canada in the summer of 2003 and studied Mandarin Chinese at Fudan University in Shanghai, China, in the summer of 2007.
 Originally from Northwest Indiana, I spent much of my childhood in and around Chicago.
 I now live in Manhattan with my partner, Leigh E. Fine, who serves as an Assistant Professor in the School of Leadership Studies; and my very sociable cat, Chico.